Revolution of Dignity: Prelude

 Successive Ukrainian governments in the 2000s sought a closer relationship with the European Union (EU).
 The government of President Viktor Yanukovych had been negotiating an association agreement with the European Union since 2012.
 Such a comprehensive trade agreement with the EU would have impacted Ukraine's trade agreements with Russia, the latter being Ukraine's biggest trade partner at the time.
 Yanukovych believed that the complications could be addressed, and he said that he intended to enter the agreement, but continued to postpone.
 This was interpreted as an attempt to back out of signing this agreement, and led to a wave of protests which came to be known as the "Euromaidan" movement.

 Protests originally erupted in November 2013 after Yanukovych refused to sign the association agreement with the EU at a meeting of the Eastern Partnership in Vilnius, Lithuania, choosing closer ties with Russia instead.
 Prime Minister Mykola Azarov had asked for €20 billion (US$27 billion) in loans and aid.
 The EU was willing to offer €610 million ($838 million) in loans, but Russia was willing to offer $15 billion, as well as cheaper gas prices.
 In addition, the EU demanded major changes to Ukraine's regulations and laws, but Russia did not stipulate regulatory or legal adjustment of such nature or scale.
 Russia also applied economic pressure on Ukraine and launched a propaganda campaign against the EU deal.

-Yanukovych was widely disliked in Ukraine's west but had some support in the east, where his native Russian is much more spoken, and in the south.
+Yanukovych's decision meant the country was turning towards the Russia-proposed Eurasian Economic Union, which was more popular in Ukraine's East.
+Western-oriented Ukrainians went to the Maidan square to protest against the turn.
 The rallies were initially peaceful but became violent in January 2014 after parliament, dominated by Yanukovych's supporters, passed laws intended to repress the protests.
 The European Union and the United States urged Yanukovych to negotiate a peaceful end to the conflict and said they would impose sanctions on government officials if they were found responsible for violence.

-In mid-February, an amnesty agreement was made with protesters whereby they would be spared criminal charges in exchange for leaving occupied buildings.
+In mid-February, an amnesty agreement was made with protesters under which they would be spared criminal charges in exchange for leaving occupied buildings.
 The demonstrators vacated all occupied Regional State Administration buildings, and activists in Kyiv left the Hrushevskoho Street standoff; Kyiv's City Hall was also released back to government control on 16 February.
 All those previously jailed for taking part in protests were scheduled to be released after 17 February.

-On 14 February, Yanukovych had said: "I want to say that I was incited, and I'm incited to use various methods and ways how to settle the situation, but I want to say I don't want to be at war.
+On 14 February, Yanukovych said: "I want to say that I was incited, and I'm incited to use various methods and ways how to settle the situation, but I want to say I don't want to be at war.
 I don't want any decisions made using such a radical way."
 He called on all politicians to refrain from radicalism and to understand that "there is a line that shouldn't be crossed, and this line is law".